 You may think “my comfort” has something to do with our soft neck pillows, complimentary beverages, or modern, cushy dental chairs.
 Well, yes, we have all that.
 But what we’re really talking about is your “comfort level” with dentistry.

 Did you know that 50% of Americans don’t regularly visit a dentist?
 Surprised?
 We were.
-But, the answer to the question “why?” is quite simple.
-Each of these people has one or more “discomfort levels”.
+But the answer to the question “Why?” is quite simple: each of these people is uncomfortable with dentistry.

-and that’s one of the things that can make our practice so different from every prior experience you’ve had with dentistry.
-If you’re among the 50% that hasn’t regularly seen your dentist, please take a moment to find your “discomfort barrier” below and learn why our practice can be the right one for you and your family.
+That’s one of the things that can make our practice so different from every prior experience you’ve had with dentistry.
+If you’re among the 50% that hasn’t regularly seen a dentist, please take a moment to find your “discomfort barrier” below and learn why our practice can be the right one for you and your family.

 “I’m afraid it will hurt.”

 Simply said, it most likely won’t.
 It isn’t like the good ol’ days.
 Modern advancements have all but eliminated pain from the dental care equation.
 From “painless” injection technology to varied levels of relaxation techniques, patient comfort has come of age.
 As one of our patients, you may quickly see that this fear can become a non-issue for you.

 Everybody has their unique set of things that they ignore, postpone, avoid and procrastinate.
 It’s OK.
 We’re not perfect either, and the last thing we would dream of doing is trying to make someone feel uncomfortable about their teeth or their dental health.

 It’s just not part of our nature—or our practice culture.
 So put that fear out of your mind and rest assured we value your trust.
 You’re among non-judgmental friends.